confluentinc/cp-docker-images/docs/quickstart.rst

        docker-compose logs zookeeper | grep -i binding

-   You should see the following in your terminal window:
+   You should see the following:

    .. sourcecode:: bash